HectorFpps/IDEAL-Generate-Select-Validate-Pipeline/README.md

 Four ideas are enough to read everything else.

 **A blade section is an airfoil.** Cut a propeller blade at any radius and you get a NACA 4-digit airfoil described by chord, thickness and camber.
 Its lift and drag depend on the angle of attack and are summarised by its *polar*, which we compute with **XFoil**.
-These propellers are small and slow, so many sections operate at very low Reynolds numbers (Re < 20 000) where the flow is delicate and XFoil does not always converge — the pipeline handles this with a documented fallback hierarchy per station.
+These propellers are small and slow, so many sections operate at very low Reynolds numbers (Re < 20 000) where the flow is delicate and XFoil does not always converge.
+When it fails at a station's target Reynolds number, the pipeline falls back step by step: first it reuses the closest converged polar of the same airfoil at a nearby Reynolds number (rescaled), the hub may borrow its neighbouring station's polar, and a station with nothing usable is dropped and flagged.
+Every design records a **confidence score** (0–1) saying how much of its blade is backed by directly converged polars.

 **Blade elements add up to a propeller.** **QProp** combines the section polars along the blade (blade-element/vortex theory) into whole-propeller thrust T and torque Q at any operating point (flight speed V, rotation speed RPM).
 We tabulate T(V, ω) and Q(V, ω) over a grid once per design.